msvenssons/NUMN21/project-1/README.md

-- Carl:
+- Carl: worked on cross entropy, hyperparameter analysis, and one-hot vs bit encoding
-- Cornelia:
+- Cornelia: worked on L-BFGS attack
-- Klara:
+- Klara: worked on L-BFGS attack
-- Maria:
+- Maria: worked on activation functions and testing
 - Max: worked on neural network implementation